 Another important element of preparing for your Caesarean section is educating yourself on what the procedure entails.
 So here is an overview of the C-section process from beginning to end.

 Planned or emergency, Caesarean sections tend to look the same every time and are generally quite safe.
-You may be surprised to learn that the mother is not put under general anaesthesia for this procedure, so she is awake and aware of what is going on.
+You may be surprised to learn that the mother is not put under general anesthesia for this procedure, so she is awake and aware of what is going on.
 This is so that you can be present and alert at your birth and meet your new baby as soon as possible.

-But, don’t worry, you’ll get local anaesthesia through the form of an epidural or a spinal block so that you won’t feel anything in your lower body.
+But, don’t worry, you’ll get local anesthesia through the form of an epidural or a spinal block so that you won’t feel anything in your lower body.
 You’ll have your abdomen prepped, which includes washing and potentially shaving.
 You’ll have a catheter inserted into your bladder and an IV into your arm.

 Then you’ll be taken to the operating room.
 Whoever is with you will have to suit up in scrubs and a mask.
 Unless you requested otherwise, you’ll have a curtain pulled across your midsection so you won’t be able to see the procedure itself.
 Your companion will be able to stand near you and hold your hand.
-There’ll be a few different medical staff members in the room including an anaesthesiologist and a few nurses.
+There’ll be a few different medical staff members in the room including an anesthesiologist and a few nurses.

 Then it’s time for the actual procedure.
 The doctor will most likely make a four- to six-inch incision just above where your pubic hair ends and another in the lower part of your uterus.
 There are two different C-section incision types: